vzlatsin/Helper/docs/roadmaps/Feature_Development_and_Update_Guide.md

 ### Identifying Needs
 - **Feature Requests**: Process for receiving and documenting new feature requests.
+  - **Checklist for Handling New Feature Requests**:
+    1. **Verify Roadmap Alignment**: Ensure the feature aligns with the main roadmap.
+Update the roadmap if necessary.
+    2. **Check for Sub-Roadmap**: Ensure a sub-roadmap exists; create one if necessary.
+    3. **Specification Review**: Check for existing specifications; draft new ones if none exist.
+    4. **Cross-Verification with Specifications**: Ensure the feature is reflected in both general and detailed specifications.
+    5. **Stakeholder Confirmation**: Obtain approval from stakeholders, document feedback.
+    6. **Resource Assessment**: Evaluate existing resources for reuse and identify needs for new resources.
+    7. **Update Documentation**: Update all related documentation to reflect the new feature.
+    8. **Developer Briefing**: Hold a briefing session to review the checklist and specifications.
+    9. **Feedback Loop Setup**: Establish a feedback mechanism for ongoing communication.
 - **Requirement Gathering**: Techniques for detailed requirement gathering, including stakeholder interviews and user stories.

 ### Documentation